mhaidarhanif/rewinds/README.md

 ## Introduction

-Rewinds is a web app starter kit with mainly Remix and Tailwind CSS.
+[⏪ Rewinds](https://rewinds.mhaidarhanif.com) is a web app starter kit with mainly Remix and Tailwind CSS.
+Visit the demo at [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com).

 The goal is to be as productive as possible to ship things fast.
 So it is a highly opinionated collection of software engineering and web development workflow, interactive UI components, functionality hooks and utilities.

-Visit the demo at [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com).
+This template can still be used as is and quite stable, but will not be updated often anymore.
+See the latest continuation of this starter as [🦌 Antelapp](https://github.com/haidar-dev/antelapp).

 Follow the progress on [GitHub @mhaidarhanif](https://github.com/mhaidarhanif) and [Twitter @mhaidarhanif](https://twitter.com/mhaidarhanif).

-> See the latest continuation of this starter as [Anison Dev](https://github.com/haidar-dev/anison-dev)

 ## Goals